Share on Social

 Campus transportation is key to overall campus mobility management

 One of the biggest roles that campus parking and transportation departments are taking charge of is overall campus mobility management, not just shuttles and parking.
-Campus transportation departments now oversee a portfolio of mobility options available to students and employees – whether the campus directly operates those services or not.
-Managing all of the modes from privately owned to wholly shared has become one of the biggest shifts that these departments find themselves making.
-This presents new opportunities for campus transportation departments to ensure better overall access to travel around a campus environment, and also improve service planning based on demand and density of the population served.
+Campus transportation departments now oversee a portfolio of mobility options available to students and employees – carpooling, demand access transit, scooters, bike sharing.
+Managing all these modes is an enormous shift but presents new opportunities to ensure better access to the campus environment for all.

-Campus transportation departments are fast becoming campus data and technology hubs
+Campus transportation departments as data and technology hubs

 As campus transportation departments become more dominant players in the functionality of campus environments, these departments are maximizing the use of technologies to enable capabilities at scale.
 This, matched with the proliferation and use of mobile technologies by students and employees, has put campus transportation and parking departments at the center of a campus digital ecosystem.

-The role of campus parking and transportation has expanded beyond the traditional model.
-From directly impacting how people travel to, around, and from campus to being mission critical to the success and safety of a campus day to day, these departments are being redefined.
-The future of mobility on campuses will be dependent on their leadership and expertise.
+From directly impacting how people travel around campus to being mission critical to the success and safety of a campus day to day, the role of campus parking and transportation has expanded beyond the traditional model.
 It’s important that campus environments, from executive leadership to advising boards, understand the importance of campus transportation departments and place a premium on their success.